ARCHER2-HPC/archer2-docs/docs/known-issues/index.md

 ## Research Software
 There are several outstanding issues for the centrally installed Research Software:
-- **ChemShell and PyChemShell** is not yet available.
+- **ChemShell and PyChemShell** are not yet available.
 We are working with the code developers to address this.
 - **Climate Data Operators (CDO) and NCAR Command Language (NCL)** are not yet available, due to issues with dependencies.
 An investigation is on-going.
 - **Paraview** is not yet available.
 We hope to provide a suitable installation in the near future.
 - **VMD** is not yet available.
 We hope to provide a suitable installation in the near future.
 - **PLUMED** is not yet available.
 Currently, we recommend affected users to install a local version of the software.

 Users should also check individual software pages, for known limitations/ caveats, for the use of software on the Cray EX platform and Cray Linux Environment.

 ## `stat-view` not working